Wait upon the Lord

 - Tell others about your faith in Jesus Christ.
 Mark 16:15

-This is how you renew and gain new strength.
-This is how you rise up with wings like an eagle's.
-This is how you run through life and not get weary.
-This is how you walk through problems and adversity without fainting.
-By weaving all the strands together, you “wait” upon the Lord.
+Now you know how to renew and gain new strength.
+Now you know how to take off and soar with wings like an eagle's.
+Now you know how to run through life and not get weary.
+Now you know how to walk through problems and adversity without fainting.
+You now know that by weaving all the strands together, you “wait” upon the Lord.
 May you gain new strength in and from the Lord.